Tyla

 “Sure,” Tyla said.

-“I’ll get you the file,” Adin said as he piled the last of the dishes in the sink.
-“It’s about a forty minute drive, but that should still leave you with a few hours of daylight once you get there.”
+“I’ll get the file,” Adin said, piling the last of the dishes in the sink.
+“It’s about a forty minute drive, which should still leave you with a few hours of light once you arrive.”

-They went and got dressed and then they waited near the garage door until Adin brought them the file.
+They got dressed and then waited near the garage door until Adin brought them the file.

-Malyn immediately bopped Tyla on the top of the head with it.
+Malyn took the folder and bopped Tyla gently on the top of the head with it.
 “Ready?”

 See all